Police alerted to pedestrian who climbed over bridge railings in Sheffield city centre

-Police officers were seen talking to a member of the public who climbed over the railings of a bridge in Sheffield city centre this morning.
+Police officers helped a man to safety after he climbed over the railings of a bridge in Sheffield city centre this morning.

-Two officers were seen talking to a pedestrian who had climbed over the bridge over the River Don on the Bridgehouses Roundabout, Riverside, at around 6am.
+Two officers were seen talking to the man after he climbed over the bridge over the River Don on the Bridgehouses Roundabout, Riverside, at around 6am.

 POLICE: Concern for welfare of missing Barnsley man